Mission and Goals

 The Hayes Farm is a community-led organization that aims to inspire and mobilize New Brunswickers toward a resilient and thriving food system by providing them with the skills, expertise and support to practice human-scale regenerative agriculture.
 Our model addresses local food security, financial responsibility, personal and spiritual fulfillment for individuals and food production in the local community.
 We do this in the spirit of honouring Indigenous culture and food ways, integrative principles of land-based learning and reconnection.

 The Hayes Farm is on traditional Wolastoqey territory.
-In 1725, the Wolastoqiyik (Maliseet), Mi’kmaq, and Peskotomuhkati (Passamaquoddy) signed the first of the Peace and Friendship Treaties with the British Crown, where land was neither ceded nor surrendered.
+In 1725, the Wolastoqiyik (Maliseet), Mi’kmaq, and Peskotomuhkati (Passamaquoddy) signed the first Treaties of the Peace and Friendship with the British Crown, where land was neither ceded nor surrendered.
 The Treaties of Peace and Friendship were a mutual promise to a commitment of respect and peace between nations and their generations to come.

 As the future generations and current beneficiaries of these treaties, it is now our responsibility to live in peace and friendship with one another as sovereign nations, as well as with our Mother Earth.

-Everything we do at Hayes Farm is:
+Everything we do at Hayes Farm is human-scale, regenerative, and relationship-based.

 a) Provide a comprehensive training program on a working farm to teach: